apache/helix/website/1.0.1/src/site/markdown/tutorial_cloud_support.md

 }
 ```

-This field is used in participant manager logic as a prerequisite for participant to do auto registration.
+This field is used in participant manager logic as a prerequisite for participants to do auto registration.
 The detailed logic is shown in the following flow chart.
 The related code is in [Participant Manager](https://github.com/apache/helix/blob/master/helix-core/src/main/java/org/apache/helix/manager/zk/ParticipantManager.java).

 ![Participant Auto Registration Logic](./images/ParticipantAutoRegistrationLogic.png)